Finding Small Complete Subgraphs Efficiently: Abstract

 \section{Abstract}

 (I) We revisit the algorithmic problem of finding all triangles in a graph $G=(V,E)$ with $n$ vertices and $m$ edges.
 According to a result of Chiba and Nishizeki (1985), this task can be achieved by a combinatorial algorithm running in $O(m \alpha) = O(m^{3/2})$ time, where $\alpha= \alpha(G)$ is the graph arboricity.
 We provide a new very simple combinatorial algorithm for finding all triangles in a graph and show that is amenable to the same running time analysis.
 We derive these worst-case bounds from first principles and with very simple proofs that do not rely on classic results due to Nash-Williams from the 1960s.
+Our experimental results show that our simple algorithm for triangle listing is substantially faster in practice than that of Chiba and Nishizeki on all examples of real-world graphs we tried.

 (II) We extend our arguments to the problem of finding all small complete subgraphs of a given fixed size.
 We show that the dependency on $m$ and $\alpha$ in the running time $O(\alpha^{\ell-2} \cdot m)$ of the algorithm of Chiba and Nishizeki for listing all copies of $K_\ell$, where $\ell \geq 3$, is asymptotically tight.